pluralsh/documentation/pages/how-to/set-up/workload-cluster.md

 ---
-title: Setting Up a Your First Workload Cluster
+title: Setting Up Your First Workload Cluster
-description: Use a Self-Service PR Automation to Provision Your first Workload Cluster
+description: Using a self-service PR automation to provision your first workload cluster
 ---

 # Overview